With this bank holiday being so beautifully warm, we thought we would share with you some top tips to keep your working dogs cool.

 When temperatures rise, so does thirst.
 Put out extra water and add a few ice cubes to keep it cool.

 Water When Walking

-On a hot day your dog will appreciate access to water when walking.
+On a hot day, your dog will appreciate access to water when walking.
 Offer small sips frequently to keep them hydrated.
-We use a dish that collapses and carry enough water for us and our best buddies.
+We use a dish that collapses and we carry enough water for us and our best buddies.

 Keep Training Times To Early Morning Or Evening

 Training when the weather is hot can be hard work for you and your dog.
 The heat feels uncomfortable but also affects scent.
 Remember that you’re probably not going to get a productive session from a dog who just wants to lay in the shade.
 If you must train do some water-based training activities and keep the session short.

 Give Your Dog A Paddling Pool

 Working Dogs usually love water so access to a shallow water source to lie in will be greeted with doggy joy.
 A small baby paddling pool or an old baby bath with a few inches will be enough for them to cool down in the garden or the kennel will offer great relief when they feel too warm.

 Give Water Hidden in Treats

 Just like you, your dog likes to lounge in a shady spot.
 Allow them to find a place that’s comfortable and leave them to rest.
 Make sure adults and children leave them alone to cool down.
 Sunglasses are optional 🙂